The Workshop

 Bio - "Lady Purple"

 When I first moved to Wales in 2011, I road her a few times, but the straight handlebars and small frame were very uncomfortable.
-It was just an awkward bike for me to ride and somewhat dangerous (I even went over the handlebars once!)
+It was just a very awkward bike for me to ride.

 The bike looked and rode much better and my wife took her out quite often for a few of years.
 We even took a lengthy cycle tour together to Abergavenny and back.
 But then sadly, she sat again, unused, and we contemplated selling her.